How to tell the difference between

 CSA 7-R, Richmond Print with white tie variety, and New York counterfeit.

-The London and Richmond prints are commonly confused, although with a bit of experience, they are generally not that hard to tell from one another due to paper, gum and printing characteristics.
-The New York Counterfeit is seen almost as frequently as the "real thing" and copies are offered and sold as genuine CSA 6 almost every day on eBay to the non-specialist.
+The London and Richmond prints are commonly confused, but with a bit of experience they are generally not that hard to tell apart due to differences in paper, gum, and printing characteristics.
+The New York Counterfeit is seen almost as often as the "real thing," and copies are offered and sold on eBay as genuine CSA 6 almost every day to the non-specialist.
 They are also found at virtually every stamp bourse and are offered unknowingly by dealers who do not specialize in Confederates.
 Your best defense is knowing the differences yourself.

-CSA 6, London Print: produced by Thomas De La Rue & Co. in London, England on thin hard-surfaced paper.
-The image was engraved in relief on steel, electrotyped and flat-bed printed.
-Impressions are sharp and clear and the ink is a consistent color from light blue to blue.
-The gum is thin, even transparent colorless gum.
+CSA 6, London Print: produced by Thomas De La Rue & Co. in London, England, on thin hard-surfaced paper.
+The image was engraved in relief on steel, electrotyped, and flat-bed printed.
+Impressions are sharp and clear, and the ink is a consistent shade of blue.
+The gum is thin, even, transparent, colorless gum.

 De La Rue shipped both the printing plates and a quantity of stamp paper.
-Consequently, there are Richmond prints that are very close to the same quality as the London prints.
-However, there are many that are quite clearly "local prints" , such as the second to the left example above, which has obviously filled in frame lines most noticeable at left and at bottom, as well as filling in the fine lines of the hair and a rather "muddy" appearance to the entire stamp.
-Not all Richmond prints will have the filled in frame lines, but if it does, then you can be assured it is not a London Print.
+Consequently, there are Richmond prints that are very close in quality to the London prints.
+However, there are many that are quite clearly "local prints," such as the second to the left example above, which has obviously filled-in frame lines most noticeable at left and at bottom, as well as filling in the fine lines of the hair and a rather "muddy" appearance to the entire stamp.
+Not all Richmond prints will have the filled-in frame lines, but if it does, then you can be assured it is not a London Print.

 CSA 7-L and CSA 7-R, Richmond Prints: printed by the Richmond firm of Archer & Daly from electrotype plates provided by De La Rue on white wove paper in two grades - the thin glazed paper from London shipped with the plates (CSA 7-L) and an inferior coarse grade of paper with colorless thin gum of an inferior darker hue (CSA 7-R).
 The color of the successive printings ranges from pale blue to dark blue to the darker cobalt blue.
 The impressions are coarse with many plate (constant) and printing (variable) varieties.
 One of the most collectible plate flaws is the "white necktie" shown above.
 The second from the left stamp shows a filled in left and bottom frame lines, a very collectible printing variety cataloged in the 2012 CSA Catalog.
 If the stamp you are examining has any printing defects, darker gum, or shows uneven application, large skips, or heavy brush marks, it is a Richmond print.

 New York Counterfeit: this commonly encountered forgery was printed from an electrotype plate by J. Walter Scott for use in the Scott albums in the early 1900s or possibly even the late 1800s.
-The master die was photographically reproduced from a print from the ten-cent altered plate (subject of another treatise) and the value in the tablet changed from "TEN" back to "FIVE."
-The first thing that jumps out at me personally is always the odd cloudy greenish-blue aqua color, which is nothing like the genuine stamp.
+The master die was photographically reproduced from a print of the ten-cent altered plate (the subject of another treatise), and the value on the tablet changed from "TEN" back to "FIVE."
+The first thing that jumps out at me, personally, is always the odd, cloudy, greenish-blue aqua color, which is nothing like the genuine stamp.
 There is NO genuine shade like this.
 The next most obvious and decisive difference between the counterfeit and the original is the shorter crossbars on the "F" and the "E" of "FIVE" in the value at the bottom.
-When you compare them to the genuine Richmond print to the left, you will notice that they are always significantly shorter than the originals.
+When you compare them with the genuine Richmond print on the left, you will notice they are always significantly shorter than the originals.
 Other things to notice are the lack of detail in the eye (very little white area) and a general lack of clarity and definition.
 The outer frame line is also thicker than on the originals.
-There are some other minor differences, but those presented here are more than enough for you to correctly determined genuine from counterfeit.
+There are some other minor differences, but those presented here are more than enough for you to correctly determine genuine from counterfeit.
 1948 August Dietz description of New York Counterfeit

 Compare the genuine CSA 6 London Print at left with Ward Private Printings in blue and black at middle and right (CSA Catalog # 6-U1-a and 6-U1b)

-Springfield and Swiss Facsimiles: This commonly encountered counterfeits are often on newsprint-quality paper and some are handstamped "facsimile" on the back.
+Springfield and Swiss Facsimiles: This commonly encountered counterfeit is often on newsprint-quality paper, and some are handstamped "facsimile" on the back.
 The facsimile is 1 mm narrower than the genuine stamp.
 They were "issued" by Tatham Stamp Co. of Springfield, Massachusetts in 1934 to the collective horror of the philatelic community.
-They were copied without permission from copyrighted pen and ink drawings made in 1919 by August Dietz, Sr. Seasoned students know them at a glance.
-Sometimes they have the old Scott numbers printed on the back, e.g., 205, 206, etc. They are seen literally daily on eBay, sometimes described as such and sometimes not.
-There are also other similar facsimiles of Swiss origin which are very similar but have the modern numbering system on the backs, e.g., 1, 2, 3, etc.
+They were copied without permission from copyrighted pen-and-ink drawings made in 1919 by August Dietz, Sr. Seasoned students recognize them at a glance.
+Sometimes they have the old Scott numbers printed on the back, e.g., 205, 206, etc. They are seen on eBay literally daily, sometimes described as such and sometimes not.
+There are also other Swiss-origin facsimiles that are very similar but have the modern numbering system on the backs, e.g., 1, 2, 3, etc.

 Taylor / Woodcut Forgeries: These are very crude designs that bear absolutely no resemblance to the genuine and should fool absolutely no one when compared to genuine stamps or quality modern catalog illustrations.
 Examples can be seen in the Gallery of Curious Things on this website.